 After it has been revascularized, the tissue is sculpted into a breast mound.
 This island of tissue, used to create the breast mound, is the same tissue that is typically discarded after a tummy tuck.
 With this flap, patients achieve an improved abdominal contour they would have following a tummy tuck, in addition to a natural breast mound.
 Unlike a traditional TRAM flap, where the muscle is sacrificed, with a DIEP the abdominal wall muscle is preserved, reducing the rate of abdominal wall bulges, and maintaining core strength.
 For these reasons we preferentially perform DIEP reconstruction in our practice.

-After your DIEP surgery in Phoenix, Scottsdale, Glendale, Paradise Valley, Mesa, or surrounding Arizona cities, your reconstructive surgeon at Southwest Breast & Aesthetics will require you to have a follow-up appointment in a week after your surgery to check your incision points, look for abnormalities, and to assess your progress.
+After your DIEP surgery Phoenix reconstructive surgeons at Southwest Breast & Aesthetics will require you to have a follow-up appointment in a week after your surgery to check your incision points, look for abnormalities, and to assess your progress.
 Follow all of your plastic surgeon’s after-care instructions, and call our office if you have excessive bleeding, fever, or any unusual side effect from the medication or surgical procedure.

 When you decide to have DIEP Flap reconstructive breast surgery in Phoenix, Mesa, Scottsdale, Glendale, Paradise Valley, Chandler, or other surrounding cities in AZ to which Southwest Breast & Aesthetics serves.